productguy94/merchant-sdk-php/README.md

 ### Send cash.

+Your merchant company needs to be verified (KYC verification) before you can successfully call this method.

 Use this method to send money from your company’s merchant balances to any Bitsika user or merchant with a $username or $cashtag.
 All such transfers are instant and free.

 ```php